containers/podman/docs/source/markdown/podman-run.1.md

 	      · ro, readonly: true or false (default).

 	      .
 U, chown: true or false (default).
 Change recursively the owner and group of the source volume based on the UID and GID of the container.

+	      · idmap: true or false (default).
+If specified, create an idmapped mount to the target user namespace in the container.

        Options specific to image: